justeat/LocalDynamoDb/README.md

 Java is required as Amazon provide the local DynamoDb as a jar file.

-The DynamoDb.jar isn't included in this nuget to avoid licenseing issues.
+The DynamoDb.jar isn't included in this nuget to avoid licensing issues.
 Add the .jar file to your project in a folder called "dynamodblocal".
-Add is dependency libraries to a subfolder of dynamodblocal called "DynamoDBLocal_lib".
+Add its dependency libraries to a subfolder of dynamodblocal called "DynamoDBLocal_lib".

 Set the .jar and all of the dependency libraries to copy to the output directory.